As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 https://wordpress.org/plugins/simple-links/

-This plugin recreates the concept of the built-in Link Manager while addressing the shortcomings of the deprecated feature.
+Simple Links recreates the concept of the built-in WordPress Links Manager while addressing the shortcomings of the deprecated feature.

 Plugin Installation

-To install the Link Manager plugin on your website, follow these instructions:
+To install the Link Manager plugin on your site, follow these step-by-step instructions:

-In your WordPress admin menu, select Plugins > Add New …
+From your WordPress admin area, select Plugins > Add New …

 (Plugins Menu – Add New)

-After activation, WordPress displays a ‘Links’ item in the admin menu …
+After activation, a ‘Links’ item will show on the WP dashboard menu screen …

 (WordPress links management menu section)